MukundiRams/visco/docs/source/tutorials/tutorials.rst

 Tutorials
 #########

 This tutorial demonstrates how to use **visco** for compressing and decompressing radio interferometric data.
-We generate a Measurement Set (MS) and synthetic visibilities using `simms` and MeqTrees, respectively.
+We generate a Measurement Set (MS) and synthetic visibilities using `simms` and MeqTrees through the Stimela framework.

 Point Source Simulation at Phase Centre with KAT-7
 ==================================================